wagnerona/work-day-scheduler/README.md

 ## Resources:

-OpenAi, for specific questions on "how to use" and concise code:
+OpenAi, for specific questions on "how to use" and consolidate code:

 - https://chat.openai.com/